 Low-Carb Mexican Zucchini Boats are packed with your favorite Mexican flavors!
 Loaded with veggies, heart-healthy grains, and just a little heat, they are a low-carb must! #lowcarb #mexican #zucchiniboats

 - 1/2 lb. ground sausage

 - 1 tsp. chili powder

-- 1 cup cooked quinoa brown rice, or pearled sorghum (any cooked grain works great and I often use Nu-Life Pearled Sorghum in this recipe)
+- 1 cup cooked quinoa, brown rice, or pearled sorghum (any cooked grain works great and I often use Nu-Life Pearled Sorghum from Scott City, Ks in this recipe)

 - 1 cup of your favorite salsa

-- 1 red bell pepper seeds and membranes removes, diced cored
+- 1 red bell pepper, seeds and membranes removed, diced cored

 - 1/2 cup frozen sweet corn or corn kernels cut from the cob

-- 1 cup shredded Alma Creamery Co-Jack or Pepper Jack Cheese
+- 1 cup shredded Colby Jack or Pepper Jack Cheese, I prefer to use Alma Cheese Co-Jack or Pepper Jack cheeses, a delicious Kansas product

 Slice each zucchini in half lengthwise, then hollow out each half (I use my Melon Baller or a grapefruit spoon); spray each half with non-stick spray or brush with a bit of oil.
 Place prepared zucchini halves into a greased 9 x 13 baking dish or a large well-seasoned cast iron skillet.

 Heat a large skillet over medium heat; when the skillet is nicely hot, add the sausage, cumin, and chili powder, cooking until the sausage is full cooked throughout and the spices are fragrant.

 Remove seasoned sausage to a bowl and reserve.
 Add the onion and bell pepper to the skillet and sauté for for 2-3 minutes in the pan drippings, or until vegetables are slightly softened.